Dartmouth College student groups: Dartmouth Bartenders

 The Dartmouth Bartenders are an all-male a cappella group focusing on mixing diverse styles of music into self-made mash-ups.
 They were founded by a group of seven members in 2010 and were originally known as Dartmouth Taal, which was a South Asian Fusion a cappella group.
 The group was founded with the goal of blending popular American music with Bollywood tunes.
-Their arrangements vary from somber to fun but try to maintain a coherency between the blended songs.

 Dartmouth Decibelles

 The Dartmouth Decibelles are the oldest all-female a cappella group at Dartmouth College.
 They were created with twelve founding members as the Dartmouth Distractions in 1976 and later changed their name to Woodswind before finally settling on the Dartmouth Decibelles a few years later.
 The group began as an offshoot of the Dartmouth Glee Club.
 Although they are no longer affiliated, many of the group's members are prominently featured as part of the Glee Club.

-The group typically has between 16 ad 20 members at a time, though the number of active members varies on a term-by-term basis due to the nature of the college's D-Plan.
-They hold auditions for new members at the beginning of each fall term.
+The group typically has between 16 ad 20 members at a time.

-The Decibelles are known for singing music across all genres and their repertoire includes Adele, fun., Earth, Wind & Fire, and Etta James.
-They perform frequently on Dartmouth's campus as well as at alumni clubs and other undergraduate institutions.
-Their tours have included New York City, Boston, Montreal, and London.

 In 2007, the Decibelles' cover of Everytime We Touch by Cascada was featured on Voices Only, a college a cappella compilation CD.
 They have produced seven albums: Conversing (1993), Belley (1996), Iridescence (1998), Vintage (2001), Platinum (2004), Distraction (2007), and Saved by the Belles (2012).

 Dartmouth Rockapellas

 The Dartmouth Rockapellas, often called "The Rocks", were founded on February 7, 1989, with a musical and political purpose: to spread social awareness by performing "freedom songs".
 Members have included actresses Aisha Tyler (a founding member) and Mindy Kaling (class of 2001).
 The Rockapellas has typically consisted of around 16 members.
-Their repertoire of over 100 songs includes hip-hop, country and pop.
-They have toured the United States, the Bahamas, Hawaii, and Anguilla in the British West Indies.
-They most recently toured Nepal where they supported The Nepal Foundation and hiked the Annapurna Circuit in the Himalayas.
 They have competed in the International Championship of Collegiate A Cappella ICCA tournament, and have been featured on Varsity Vocals' Best Of Collegiate Acappella CD.
 The Rockapellas' recordings include "Live Free" 2011, "Testimony" 2009, BARE 2003, Velvet Rocks 1999, Think On These Things 1996, Off the Track 1994, and Definitions 1992.